 - 3.10 Since the Interim Report was published a continuing professional development scheme (CPD) has been introduced for solicitors in Victoria, and a continuing legal education (CLE) scheme for barristers.
-171 Practitioners are required to accumulate units, which can be earned by participating in approved seminars, workshops and conferences.
-172 - 3.11 As seminars and workshops may be offered by a range of approved bodies, it is not possible for the Commission to recommend the particular body which would be responsible for offering seminars on the legal issues relating to sexual offences.
+Practitioners are required to accumulate units, which can be earned by participating in approved seminars, workshops and conferences. - 3.11 As seminars and workshops may be offered by a range of approved bodies, it is not possible for the Commission to recommend the particular body which would be responsible for offering seminars on the legal issues relating to sexual offences.
 However, we recommend that bodies which offer seminars and lectures for continuing professional development purposes should include material on sexual offence laws and practice which would assist lawyers practising in criminal law or in areas such as family law and child protection, where allegations of sexual assault may be relevant.
 The participation of defence lawyers in such seminars could improve the quality of representation for accused people, and improve the quality of cross-examination of complainants in sexual offence cases. - 3.12 As we described in the Interim Report, a specialist training program on sexual offences has been implemented by the Office of Public Prosecutions (OPP).
 The program is attended by solicitors from the OPP who deal with sexual offence cases, and Crown prosecutors.
-Barristers in the private profession who are regularly briefed in sexual offence cases may also attend.
+Barristers in the private profession who are regularly briefed in sexual offence cases may also attend. - 3.13 The initial program appears to have been successful.
+We support the further development and continuation of this program and recommend that when briefing members of the private profession the OPP should only brief barristers who have participated in the program.
+We recommend that the OPP collaborate with appropriate agencies such as the Equal Opportunity Commission and CASAs to prepare and present courses which will enable barristers to understand the special difficulties and barriers faced by some complainants.

-171 For solicitors, Continuing Professional Development Rules 2004 were made by the Victorian Lawyers RPA Ltd (now Law Institute of Victoria Limited) under Legal Practice Act1996, s 72.
+For solicitors, Continuing Professional Development Rules 2004 were made by the Victorian Lawyers RPA Ltd (now Law Institute of Victoria Limited) under Legal Practice Act1996, s 72.
 For barristers, the Victorian Bar Council introduced Compulsory Continuing Legal Education Rules 2004, also pursuant to s 72.